magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38132-Infinite-redirect-in-case-of-backend-url-is-different-from-default-website-url.md

 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue
-***Infinite redirects no longer occur when the Admin URL differs from the default website URL in deployments where Magento is configured to be accessible from two URLs.
+Infinite redirects ***no longer occur when the Admin URL is different from the default website URL*** in deployments where Magento is configured to be accessible from two URLs.
-Fixed in Magento version 2.4.3***

 <ins>Prerequisites</ins>: